microsoft/app-with-sharepoint-knowledge/README-WEB.md

-# SPE Compliance Agent - Web Application
+# Agent with SharePoint Knowledge - Web Application

 An AI-powered compliance checking application for SharePoint documents that uses Azure OpenAI Service and Microsoft Graph.